-We recently conducted a survey to see how much time toddlers are spending outside, compared to the time spent in front of screens.
+We conducted a survey to see how much time toddlers were spending outside, compared to the time spent in front of screens in 2019.

 The data discovered that 31% of children aged 2-5 get 3 hours or less outdoor time per week on average.
 This is in comparison to the same number (31%) that get 2-3 hours of screen time per day.